-"Man wants but little here below.
-Nor wants that little, long."
+"Man wants but little here below, Nor wants that little long."

-"But labor for the meat which endures unto everlasting life, which the Son of man shall give unto you; for him has God the Father sealed."
-Stand out for God's truth, you thus labor for the meat which endures to everlasting life.
+"But labour for the meat which endureth unto everlasting life, which the Son of man shall give unto you; for him hath God the Father sealed."
+Stand out for God's truth, you thus labour for the meat which endureth to everlasting life.

-Thus, then, here is a glorious rest that remains to the people of God; here is a sure promise, and precious faith, laying hold of that promise, will keep us steady, and will keep us running with patience the race set before us, and will keep us laboring aright, namely, by faith, as the word of the Lord represents it; so that what was true of the Israelites' is in a higher sense true of us, namely, that "they got not the land in possession by their own sword, neither did their own arm save them; but your right hand and your arm, and the light of your countenance, because you had a favor unto them."
-It was to gain this eternal rest for us that Jesus lived, buffered, died, rose again, ascended up on high, and pleads our cause.
-It matters not what we are called upon to sacrifice or to suffer if we may but enter at the last into this rest: here we have no abiding city.
-Oh, may we be kept steadfast in faith and love, and make it more and more the very business of our existence to labor by faith and prayer to enter by Christ Jesus into that rest, for all beside is bitterness, lamentation, and woe!
+Thus, then, here is a glorious rest that remaineth to the people of God; here is a sure promise, and precious faith, laying hold of that promise, will keep us steady, and will keep us running with patience the race set before us, and will keep us labouring aright-namely, by faith, as the word of the Lord represents it; so that what was true of the Israelites is in a higher sense true of us-namely, that "they got not the land in possession by their own sword, neither did their own arm save them; but thy right hand and thine arm, and the light of thy countenance, because thou hadst a favour unto It was to gain this eternal rest for us that Jesus lived, them, suffered, died, rose again, ascended up on high, and pleads our It matters not what we are called upon to sacrifice or to cause. suffer if we may but enter at the last into this rest: here we have no abiding city.
+Oh may we be kept stedfast in faith and love, and make it more and more the very business of our existence to labour by faith and prayer to enter by Christ Jesus into that rest, for all beside is bitterness, lamentation, and woe !